Battle of Al Hudaydah

 Beginning on 13 June 2018 and aiming to dislodge Houthi forces from the port, the objective of the assault was to recapture the city of Al Hudaydah and end the alleged supply of funds, weapons, and ballistic missiles to the Houthis through Al Hudaydah port.
-The Houthis counter by saying that they are defending Yemen from a US backed invasion.
+The Houthis countered by saying that they were defending Yemen from an American backed invasion.

 As the port plays the crucial role of delivering over 80 percent of food and aid to Yemen, several humanitarian agencies warned of catastrophic humanitarian consequences.
 The United Nations warned that the battle could threaten the lives of 300,000 children in the populated area and prevent food delivery to millions or more.
 The UN has made various attempts and efforts to take over the control of Al Hudaydah port from Houthis and move it under its jurisdiction.
 The Houthis has said they are not against UN role and agreed to grant the UN "a role of supervision" on the condition the coalition withdraw from the offensive but said they won't withdraw from the city.
 Amid international pressure, the coalition promised the strategy of not entering any populated areas of Hudaydah, but work to isolate the Houthis by cutting their supply lines.
 Multiple reports indicate that the battle has exacerbated the humanitarian situation in Yemen.

 A UN-backed ceasefire agreement between the Hadi-led government and the Houthis was officially declared in December 2018 in Sweden with terms of troop withdrawal of both warring parties from Al Hudaydah.
 The deal was never fully implemented, with Hadi-led forces accusing the Houthis of repeated ceasefire violations, and Houthi forces refusing to withdraw in 2019.

 Pro-government forces eventually withdrew from the city in 2021, ceding control of Al Hudaydah to the Houthis.